 Compared to a typical term loan, inventory loans are generally paid off over a shorter period.
 In fact, the term of most inventory loans will coincide with the lifespan of the inventory.
 This means that the balance of the loan will be repaid over a shorter period, which may result in larger monthly payments.

 If you can’t afford the monthly payments, an inventory loan can put a strain on your business’s cash flow.
-However, as long as you don’t overextend yourself, this won’t be a problem.
-You can always opt for a smaller loan balance if you’re worried you won’t have enough cash for a monthly payment.
+However, if you don’t overextend yourself, this won’t be a problem.
+You can always opt for a smaller loan balance if you’re worried you won’t have enough cash to make a monthly payment.